onkar895/FULL-STACK-REACT-AND-NODE/JavaScript Basic to Advance/JS Fundamentals/Comparison-Operators.md

 // Checking of operands
 console.log(val1 > 0); // true

 console.log(val2 > "10"); // true
+// JavaScript compares strings lexicographically (i.e., based on their Unicode values).
+// JavaScript compares the strings "5" and "10" character by character from left to right.
+It first compares the character '5' (from "5") with '1' (from "10") that means 5 > 0 will result in true.

 console.log(val1 > "10"); // false
-console.log(val2 > 0); // true
+// 5 is already a number, so it stays as it is.
+// "10" is a string.
+JavaScript will try to convert it to a number for the comparison, as one of the operands is a number. so 5 > 10 will be false. console.log(val2 > 0); // true
 ```